sagarshinde19/B.E.G.S.-Best-Entrata-Grabber-System/README.md

 - Clone this project `git clone`
 - Go to extenion manager in chrome
+- Switch to developer mode on extension page to load it from your system.
-- Load the extension into the chrome
+- Load Pack/Unpacked extension into the chrome
 - Extension is ready to use for Entrata Settings :
-	- Left Click - Get settings hypretext path.
+	- Left Click - Get Settings Hypertext path.
 	- Right Click - Get Path/URL/Hypertext Path, Start/Stop Extension, About Us.

 # Licence